Aly Cohen, MD, FACR

 Dr. Cohen is trained in medical acupuncture from the Helms Institute at UCLA and Environmental Medicine from Dr. Andrew Weil and the Arizona Center for Integrative Medicine.
 In 2012, she was honored as the recipient of the Jones/Lovell Rheumatology Scholarship at the Center for Integrative Medicine in Tucson, Arizona.
 She has studied and worked alongside Dr. Andrew Weil and his colleagues in the field of integrative medicine over the past 5 years.
 Dr. Cohen regularly lectures on healthy dietary and integrative medicine techniques to her patients and the community.

 Dr. Cohen’s strong interest in environmental chemical exposure has lead to her current collaboration with the Environmental Working Group (EWG.org) to create a CME accredited presentation on endocrine disrupting chemicals and their relationship to human health, designed specifically for physicians, nurses and other health professionals.
 She lectures nationally on this topic to communities, academic institutions and medical schools.
 She has been a consultant for major corporations such as Knowledge Universe to help reduce the chemical exposure of infants and toddlers in over 2,000 KinderCare Daycares across the United States.
 Currently, she is working as a medical investigator in the Paulsboro, New Jersey train derailment in 2012 that spilled thousands of gallons of polyvinyl chloride.
 In addition to the education of adults on this topic, Dr. Cohen has extended her message to the education of young people.
-She is currently piloting a program at Princeton High School to integrate environmental health information into the current health curriculum.
+She piloted programs at Princeton High School to integrate environmental health information into the current health curriculum.
 She was asked to lecture at NAEYC’s 2014 National Institute for Early Childhood Professional Development, in June.
-Her book, “Guide to Living Healthy in a Chemical World”, is slated for release in January, 2020.
 She is the co-editor and contributing author of, “Integrative Environmental Medicine”, published through the Weil/Oxford University Press academic book series.
-She was recently honored with the 2015 Healthcare Heroes Award for Education, and has been voted “Top Doc New Jersey” for 2016, 2017, and 2018!
+She was recently honored with the 2015 Healthcare Heroes Award for Education, and has been voted “Top Doc New Jersey” for 2016, 2017, 2018 and 2019!
+Dr. Cohen taped a TEDx talk entitled, “How to Protect Your Kids from Toxic Chemicals” in 2019, and her new book, “Non-Toxic: Living Healthy in a Chemical World”, published by Oxford University Press, will be released in 2020.

 As a recognized advocate for health education, Dr. Cohen also works as a writer, interviewer and producer for children and adult health programs on an array of network and cable TV channels.
 She is also a published medical author.